pegadevops/ninja-cookbook/README.md

 # ninja-cookbook
-Ninja is a comprehensive DevOps toolchain for Pega 7
+Ninja is a comprehensive DevOps toolchain for Pega 7.
+Read more at [pegadevops.com](http://pegadevops.com).
+Cookbook contains examples that will assist you in exploring Ninja.